quasarframework/quasar-framework.org/source/components/datatable.md

 <q-table
   :data="tableData"
   :columns="columns"
+  :pagination="{rowsPerPage: 0}"
   row-key="name"
   color="primary"
   hide-header
   hide-bottom
 />
 ```
+By hiding the bottom the pagination is not shown anymore.
+To ensure that all rows are displayed at once, the default row limitation should be deactivated by using the `pagination` property as shown in the example.

 ### Display a nested property or format a column
 You can display the value of a nested property.
 For example: